Alek Thomas: Arizona Diamondbacks

+Los Angeles Dodgers

+On May 12, 2026, the Diamondbacks traded Thomas to the Los Angeles Dodgers in exchange for minor league outfielder Jose Requena.
+He was initially assigned to the Arizona Complex League Dodgers before being promoted to the Triple-A Oklahoma City Comets.
+Thomas was activated by the Dodgers on August 22, after their starting center fielder Andy Pages was placed on the injured list.
+In seven appearances, he batted .211/.250/.263 with three RBIs before he was designated for assignment on September 5.
+He returned to Oklahoma City, where on the season, he played in 68 games, batting .305 with 11 home runs and 51 RBI.

 International career

 Thomas represented the United States at the 2017 U-18 Baseball World Cup and Mexico at the 2023 World Baseball Classic.
 Thomas was named to the 2017 U-18 All-World Team after recording a .361 batting average en route to a gold medal.
+Thomas was selected to play for the Mexico national baseball team at the 2026 World Baseball Classic.

 Personal life

 Thomas' father Allen was the longtime strength and conditioning coach of the Chicago White Sox.
-His mother Marcella "has roots" in Sonora and Thomas has family in Agua Prieta.
+His mother Marcella has roots in Sonora and Thomas has family in Agua Prieta.